 Plants and microbes Indicate where provided: section/figure legend N/A Plants: provide species and strain, ecotype and cultivar where relevant, unique accession number if available, and source (including location for collected wild specimens).
 N/A Microbes: provide species and strain, unique accession number if available, and source.
-E.coli cultures are used in this study.
-See key resource table for strain names.
+N/A

 Human research participants Indicate where provided: section/figure legend) or state if these demographics were not collected N/A If collected and within the bounds of privacy constraints report on age, sex, gender and ethnicity for all study participants.
-N/A
+A publicly available dataset of human research participants was analyzed in this study (King et al. 2019, Nature Neuroscience).
+Demographics are listed in the "Multi-Domain task battery" subsection of the Methods section.
+Race and ethnicity data were not collected.